lrdass/blog/_posts/2022-06-16-descrevendo-uma-cena.markdown

 ---
 layout: post
 title:  " 'The Matrix is everywhere.
 It is all around us.
-Even now in this very roo', Morpheus - Como fazer uma maquina entender as três dimensões "
+Even now in this very room', Morpheus - Como fazer uma maquina entender as três dimensões "
 date:   2022-06-16 12:28:05 -0300
 categories: rasterizer
 ---